Scsabr/1921-modularity-comparison/README.md

 ## Makefile + unittestexample.c

 I've included a very basic example of a unit test script using vanilla 'assert()' - just testing one of the simpler functions in this program.
+The whole program could be unit tested, but this requires quite a lot of set up mainly because it handles more complicated files.

-If you run 'make' you should be able to run ./test and see this yourself.
+You can also see a makefile with 2 different sets of rules - this allows me to compile either my executable or my test script (or both at the same time).